netgen-layouts/layouts-docs/getting_started/install_existing_project.rst

 .. note::

-    If you're installing Netgen Layouts on eZ Platform, you also need to add the following routes (added in 1.1.4 release of ``netgen/layouts-ezplatform`` package):
+    If you're installing Netgen Layouts on Ibexa CMS, you also need to add the following routes:

     .. code-block:: yaml

-        netgen_layouts_ezplatform:
+        netgen_layouts_ibexa:
-            resource: "@NetgenLayoutsEzPlatformBundle/Resources/config/routing.yaml"
+            resource: "@NetgenLayoutsIbexaBundle/Resources/config/routing.yaml"

 Run the following from your installation root to symlink assets: